Tsavo West National Park

 • By Air: The park has several airstrips for light aircraft, such as Kilaguni, Finch Hattons, and Ziwani.
 Charter flights are available from Nairobi, Mombasa, and other Kenyan cities to these airstrips.

-These entry points facilitate access and offer different perspectives on the park’s natural wonders.
+These access points facilitate access and offer different perspectives on the park’s natural wonders.